 My dad was a happy-go-lucky kind of guy.
-A good looking man who liked to drink, play golf, hang out with his buddies and have fun.
-He was also a slack parent who let me get away with almost anything, especially during the holiday season, which made it easy for me to discover the calming effects of alcohol before I knew how to spell it.
+A good-looking man who liked to drink, play golf, hang out with his buddies and have fun.
+He was also a slack parent, one who had a hard time saying no, and who often choose to ignore what I was doing, especially during the holiday season, which made it easy for me to discover the calming effects of alcohol before I knew how to spell it.

-Dad didn’t think much about my curiosity for his special holiday drinks because he was sure kids would never appreciate the taste of his rum-fueled Eggnog or the foamy Tom and Jerry batter he’d pile high on top of coffee mugs filled with hot milk, rum or whiskey.
-And he was convinced that no one, other than those wanting to grow hair on their chests, would ever take more than one sip of his signature hangover remedy – a Tabasco-spiced Bloody Mary made hotter with ground pepper sprinkled on top.
+Dad didn’t think much about my curiosity for his special holiday drinks because he was sure a kid would never appreciate the taste of rum Eggnog or the spicy Tom and Jerry batter I’d often help make.
+And he was convinced that no one, other than those wanting to grow hair on their chests, would ever take more than one sip of his signature hangover remedy – a Tabasco-spiced Bloody Mary made hotter with a layer of ground pepper floating on top.

 He was wrong; I liked them all.
 And because I did, I hung out with him and other family members who drank as he did.
-Being in the care of adults who didn’t pay attention made it easy for me to drink, and there was nothing l loved more than being a little tipsy at Christmas time.
+Being in the care of an adult who didn’t pay attention made it easy for me to sneak drinks, and there was nothing l loved more than being a little tipsy at Christmas time.

-Years later, after I’d been through alcohol and drug rehab, I read that most alcoholics were introduced to alcohol during the Christmas season, and I believe it.
-I also believe if my parents had had insight into the damage alcohol can cause, they wouldn’t have indulged the way they did, offered me sips of their drinks or turned a blind eye to me helping myself to leftovers, because, for a kid like me, one who was plagued with anxiety from age five, discovering alcohol was a disaster; for them and for me.
+Years later, after I’d been through alcohol and drug rehab, I read that most alcoholics were introduced to alcohol during the holiday season, and I believe it.
+I also think if my Dad had had insight into the damage alcohol can cause, he wouldn’t have indulged me the way they did; offering me sips of drinks and turning a blind eye when I helped myself to leftovers, because, for a kid like me, one who was plagued with anxiety, discovering alcohol was a disaster; for him and for me.

-Here’s my list of don’ts and do's for the 2017 holiday season:
+Here’s my list of tips for the 2018 holiday season:

 Don’t let a child sip from your drink.

-Don’t offer your child a mock cocktail or let them drink anything from a wine glass.
+Don’t offer your child a mock cocktail or let them drink anything from a wine glass or beer mug.

 Don’t ask a child to get or pour you a drink.